uvarc/rc-website/content/userinfo/rivanna/slurm.md

 # Specifying Job Dependencies

 With the sbatch command, you can invoke options that prevent a job from starting until a previous job has finished.
 This constraint is especially useful when a job requires an output file from another job in order to perform its tasks.
 The --dependency option allows for the specification of additional job attributes.
 For example, suppose that we have two jobs where job_2 must run after job_1 has completed.
-Using the corresponding SLURM command files, we can submit the jobs as follows:
+Using the corresponding Slurm command files, we can submit the jobs as follows:

 ```
 % sbatch job_1.slurm